Igalia/snabb/src/program/lwaftr/doc/README.continuous-integration.md

 lwAftr branch under test is pointed to a pair of parameters, named `snabbXname` and `snabbXsrc`, where `X` is an uppercase letter.

-A curve will be drawn on each report graph for each `snabbXname/snabbXsrc` pair, labeled with the `snabbXname` value, and showing benchmarks of the `snabbXsrc` branch.
+A curve is drawn on each report graph for each `snabbXname/snabbXsrc` pair, labeled with the `snabbXname` value, and showing benchmarks of the `snabbXsrc` branch.

 ## Reports